raburton/lcn-patcher/readme.md

 - `remove_alerts` - removed built-in speed camera alerts.
     - Gets rid of *Alerts_0913.ntq*, which cannot normally be removed.
     - Prevent duplicate camera alerts when using your own camera list and out of date warnings from 2013.
+- `sd_modify_patch` - enable use of modified map data.
+    - Patches the signature check that normally stops the map data on the sd card being modified.
+    - Currently supports firmware D554 & D605.
+    - Makes a backup on internal storage before modifying the library.
+    - See [this blog post](https://richard.burtons.org/2021/04/26/allowing-map-modifications-on-nissan-connect/) for more info.
+- `sd_modify_unpatch` - undo the modify map patch.
+    - Restores the backup (made by sd_modify_patch) of the patched library.

 ## Instructions
 Run the tool (on Linux) and specify the scripts you want included in the image.
 Running the tool without parameters will list the available scripts.
 You will need to have `mke2fs` and `e2cp` tools installed (in Debian these come from packages `e2fsprogs` and `e2tools` respectively).